 Legends are made here.

-Don’t miss Rocker @ Squaw, an expansive superfoods café in the Village where white walls boast free form graffiti depicting the many Olympian athletes who have trained at Squaw Valley.
+Don’t miss Rocker @ Palisades, an expansive superfoods café in the Village where white walls boast free form graffiti depicting the many Olympian athletes who have trained at Palisades Tahoe.
 From a Sun Bowl of black garlic quinoa, kimchi, and yams to the signature half-pound burger, it’s easy to store calories for another day on the slopes.
 Remind the kids that there’s plenty of white space waiting to commemorate the next generation of alpine heroes.

 Splurge Foodie Feasting